 for Adult and Pediatric ED and Inpatient Units

-In order to reduce the risk of false positive/contaminated urine cultures and to help better guide clinicians in the interpretation of positive urine cultures, VUMC will be implementing a new urine culture testing process (known as U/A with reflexive culture) starting June 21st as part of a multi-part program to reduce variability around urine cultures.
+In order to reduce the risk of false positive/contaminated urine cultures and to help better guide clinicians in the interpretation of positive urine cultures, VUMC has implemented a standardized urine culture testing process (known as U/A with reflexive culture) as part of a multi-part program to reduce variability around urine cultures.
 This program also includes guidance on the indications for urine culture ordering that will be presented on order entry, standardized specimen collection protocols, and tracking of urine culture contamination rates.

 The Tennessee Department of Health has issued a health advisory due to the detection of multiple cases of measles in Memphis.
 We remind all of our clinicians to have a heightened awareness about measles and its symptoms.
 Measles is a highly contagious, acute viral illness that is transmitted by contact with an infected person through coughing and sneezing.
 Measles presents as an acute viral respiratory illness and is characterized by a prodrome of fever and malaise, followed by cough, coryza (nasal discharge), and conjunctivitis (the three C s), a pathognomonic enanthema (Koplik spots), and a maculopapular rash (see pictures of rash HERE).
 The virus can survive for up to two hours on surfaces and in the air.
 Measles can cause severe health complications including pneumonia, encephalitis, and death.
 Importantly, approximately 9 out of 10 susceptible persons with close contact to a measles patient will develop measles

 In light of this outbreak, the VUMC Department of Infection Prevention and Occupational Health Clinic remind you of some important steps to prevent measles transmission at VUMC.